Northwest Parking District

-If a resident chooses to not renew their parking permit, they can opt to receive a free Transportation Wallet.
+If a resident chooses to not renew their Zone M parking permit, they can opt to receive a free Transportation Wallet (2021) that includes:

-Northwest Businesses Parking Permits (Zone M)
+Businesses Parking Permits (Zone M)

 - The maximum number of permits issued to any business is 50.

-- Businesses requesting more than 30 permits must complete a mandatory survey on their transportation demand management strategy plans and practices, as well as about their off-street parking (go to survey).
+- Businesses requesting more than 30 permits must complete a mandatory survey on their transportation demand management strategy plans and practices, as well as their off-street parking (go to survey).